Nisbet earns Scotland recall as Adams misses out

 Last updated on .From the section Scotland

-Hibernian striker Kevin Nisbet has been named in the Scotland for the first time in two years for this month's Euro 2024 qualifiers, with Southampton's Che Adams missing out through injury.
+Hibernian striker Kevin Nisbet has been named in Scotland's squad for the first time in two years for this month's Euro 2024 qualifiers, with Southampton's Che Adams missing out through injury.

 With Grant Hanley also sidelined, fit-again centre-backs Jack Hendry and John Souttar are also recalled.